Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

 GAP computes the local energy of atom $i$ based on the Smooth Overlap of Atomic Positions (SOAP) descriptor $\bm{q_i}$ by \cite{bartok2010gaussian}

 where $\bm{q}_s$ is the descriptor of atom $s$ from the database.
 The array $\bm{\alpha}$ of weights $\alpha_s$ is determined via \cite{szlachta2014accuracy}

-where $\bm{\Lambda}=\sigma_v^2\bm{I}$ is the noise for regularization and $\sigma_v$ is the tolerance (expected error) in fitting the DFT data. $\bm{L}$ is a linear differential operator that decomposes the DFT total energy to the localized per-atom energy.
-Note that this is a sparse version of the Gaussian process (GP) coefficients, where $N$ is the total number of LAE from the database and $M$ is a representative subset of $N$.
-The sparse GP reduces the computational cost of both the training and evaluation.
-Especially for the evaluation, the computational cost reduces from $\mathcal{O}(N)$ to $\mathcal{O}(M)$, which enables the simulation of extensive systems based on a large DFT database.
+where $\bm{\Lambda}=\sigma_v^2\bm{I}$ is a regularization noise and $\sigma_v$ is the tolerance (expected error) in fitting the DFT data.
+Here, we set the default expected energy ($\sigma_v^{\rm energy}$), force ($\sigma_v^{\rm force}$) and virial ($\sigma_v^{\rm virial}$) errors to be 5 meV/atom, 0.2 eV/Å, and 0.01 eV/atom.
+In practice, it is found that the accuracy of the potential can be improved by choosing different values of the expected errors for different types of input data \cite{szlachta2014accuracy,Dragoni2018_PhysRevMaterials.2.013808}.
+Therefore, we apply different $\sigma_v^{\rm energy}, \sigma_v^{\rm force}$, and $\sigma_v^{\rm virial}$ to subsets of the DFT data according to their expected accuracy (see GAP training scripts in \textit{Data availability}). $\bm{t}$ is the DFT observable, i.e. total energies, forces and virials. $\bm{L}$ is a linear operator that converts the DFT total energy, force and virial into the unknown localized atomic energies.
+Note that this is a sparse version of the Gaussian process (GP) coefficients, where $N$ is the total number of LAE from the database and $M$ is a representative subset of $N$\footnote{ The $M$ ($M<<N$) representative data points are selected using a leverage-score CUR algorithm that is implemented in the \textit{QUIP} package \cite{bartok2010gaussian,Csanyi2007-py,Kermode2020-wu}.
+Thus, the sparse GP filters out part of the redundant data and reduces the computational cost of both the training and the evaluation steps.}.
+At the evaluation step, the computational cost reduces from $\mathcal{O}(N)$ to $\mathcal{O}(M)$, enabling the simulation of large-scale systems based on a large DFT database.
 The elements of $\bm{K}$ ($K_{ij}$) are the covariances between $\bm{q}_i$ and $\bm{q}_j$, which is also the kernel that measures their similarity.
-We apply a dot product kernel which reads
+The dot product kernel is applied